Changing Lives through Poetry

 “We show our pupils that it is normal to write poetry regularly,” says Kate Clanchy.
 “Poetry is our school’s top sport.”
 You can read about how we started to work together here in our report The Poetry Takeover – which has lesson plans, poems and activities as well as the nitty-gritty of how to change a school, verse by verse, line by line, metaphor by metaphor.

-If you want this to happen elswhere, buy the book England: Poems from a School (Picador) – and help us get copies into as many schools as possible, so that the approach that has transformed Oxford Spires Academy can be applied elsewhere.
+If you want this to happen elsewhere, buy the book England: Poems from a School (Picador) – and help us get copies into as many schools as possible, so that the approach that has transformed Oxford Spires Academy can be applied elsewhere.
 We are working with Teachers’ Reading Groups, run by the Open University and UKLA, to make this happen: if you know a school that would welcome the opportunity to be involved with these groups, contact us.
+You can fund Kate’s continuing work through our JustGiving page.

 The Forward Prizes celebrate the best contemporary poetry, making a selection of the year’s most striking new poems available each year in print and online through the annual Forward Book of Poetry.
-They also encourage the writing of poetry and criticism by students aged 14-19, through the annual Forward/emagazine Student Critics Competition.
+They also encourage the writing of poetry and criticism by students aged 17-19, through the annual Forward/emagazine Student Critics Competition.
 This calls for responses to a selection of poems on the Forward Prizes shortlist and is a great way of encouraging students to connect creatively with new poetry.
-This year, the competition will be judged by poet Sinéad Morrissey: the deadline is 31 July 2018 and the winners will be announced at the Southbank Centre on 18 September.
+In 2019, the competition will be judged by poet Daljit Nagra: the winners will be announced at the Southbank Centre on 20 October

 A compilation anthology, Poems of the Decade: An Anthology of the Forward Books of Poetry, is currently on the A Level English Literature specification (EdExcel).
-We work closely with the English and Media Centre on an annual A Level conference starring leading poets featured in this book: the next is on Tuesday June 26 and includes Sinead Morrissey, Daljit Nagra, Ian Duhig and William Sieghart.
+We work closely with the English and Media Centre on an annual A Level conference starring leading poets featured in this book.

 National Poetry Day

-Through National Poetry Day on October 4 2018, we enable every school and library in the nation to participate in a UK-wide celebration, involving reading, writing, listening and performing poetry.
-The National Poetry Day website features great resources, competitions, downloadable poems and showcases the 2018 NPD Ambassadors, whose new poems on this year’s theme of Change can be bought as a new book Poetry For A Change this September.
+Through National Poetry Day on Thursday October 3 2019, we enable every school and library in the nation to participate in a UK-wide celebration, involving reading, writing, listening and performing poetry.
+The National Poetry Day website features great resources, competitions, downloadable poems and showcases the 2019 NPD Ambassadors.

 We work closely with the BBC, publishers, booksellers and leading poetry, literacy and education organisations to ensure that participation is open to all.
-And if you want your event – however small or big – to be listed on the NPD map as the day draws near, all you need to do is give us the details here.
+And if you want your event – however small or big – to be listed on the NPD map as the day draws near, give us the details here.